turbotage/AI-ML-Course/README.md

 of length ```speed * dt``` in the direction of the goal.
 If ```speed * dt``` is longer than the distance to the goal position, we move straight to it.

+The ```memory_positions``` are initialized to a random point inside a boxed with sizelength $0.5$ centered in the room.
+This means that in the case of small perception radius.
+All agents will begin to travel towards the center and hopefully find their targets.

 # Experiments